 - Try not to force your breathing; rather, let it work out easily.
 Remember, just be.

 - An initial couple of admissions of air are probably going to be shallow.
-As you enable more air to fill your lungs each time, your breathing will become noticeably more profound and more full.
+As you enable more air to fill your lungs each time, your breathing will become noticeably more profound and fuller.

 - Take as long as you have to inhale gradually and profoundly.